Vibraphone: Invention

-Around 1916, instrument maker Herman Winterhoff of the Leedy Manufacturing Company began experimenting with vox humana effects on a three octave (F_{3} to F_{6}) steel marimba.
-His original design attempted to produce this effect by raising and lowering the resonators which caused a noticeable vibrato.
+Around 1916, instrument maker Herman Winterhoff of the Leedy Manufacturing Company began experimenting with vox humana effects on a three-octave (F_{3} to F_{6}) steel marimba.
+His original design attempted to produce this effect by raising and lowering the resonators, which caused a noticeable vibrato.
 In 1921, Winterhoff perfected the design by instead attaching a motor that rotated small discs underneath the bars to achieve the same effect.
 After sales manager George H. Way termed this instrument the "vibraphone", it was marketed by Leedy starting in 1924.
-The Leedy vibraphone managed to achieve a decent degree of popularity after it was used in the novelty recordings of "Aloha 'Oe" and "Gypsy Love Song" in 1924 by vaudeville performer Louis Frank Chiha.
+The Leedy vibraphone managed to achieve a decent degree of popularity after it was used in the novelty recordings of "Aloha ʻOe" and "Gypsy Love Song" in 1924 by vaudeville performer Louis Frank Chiha.

 However, this instrument differed significantly from the instrument now called the "vibraphone".
 The Leedy vibraphone did not have a pedal mechanism, and it had bars made of steel rather than aluminum.
-The growing popularity of Leedy's instrument led competitor J.C.
-Deagan, Inc., the inventor of the original steel marimba of which Leedy's design was based on, to ask its chief tuner, Henry Schluter, to develop a similar instrument in 1927.
+The growing popularity of Leedy's instrument led competitor J. C. Deagan, Inc., the inventor of the original steel marimba on which Leedy's design was based, to ask its chief tuner, Henry Schluter, to develop a similar instrument in 1927.
 Instead of just copying the Leedy design, Schluter introduced several significant improvements.
 He made the bars from aluminum instead of steel for a mellower tone, adjusted the dimensions and tuning of the bars to eliminate the dissonant harmonics present in the Leedy design, and introduced a foot-controlled damper bar.
-Schluter's design became more popular than the Leedy design and has become the template for all instruments now called "vibraphone".
+Schluter's design became more popular than the Leedy design and has become the template for all instruments now called a "vibraphone".

 Both the terms "vibraphone" and "vibraharp" were trademarked by Leedy and Deagan, respectively.
 Other manufacturers were forced to use the generic name "vibes" or devise new trade names such as "vibraceleste" for their instruments incorporating the newer design.